Pirates vs. Phillies Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 88 hits with 21 doubles, three triples, 11 home runs and 32 walks.
-He has driven in 47 runs with eight stolen bases.
+- Reynolds has 89 hits with 21 doubles, three triples, 11 home runs, 32 walks and 47 RBI.
+He's also stolen eight bases.

 Reynolds Recent Games